The federal government has committed roughly $13 trillion ($13,000,000,000,000) on pandemic-related spending since early 2020.

 Real estate makes an outstanding hedge against inflation.
 That goes particularly for direct real estate ownership, but also applies to indirect real estate investments like private REITs and property-secured loans.

 But real estate isn’t your only option to protect from inflation.
 Look to growth-oriented stocks, commodities, and TIPS as additional options.
-For those pursuing FIRE, lean more into growth-oriented stocks and leave the commodities and TIPS for others.
+For those pursuing FIRE, lean more into growth-oriented stocks and leave the commodities, TIPS, and bond portfolios for others.

 How do you hedge against inflation?
 What investments do you like to protect your assets from inflation?